Click image to view event calendar or download the "Teamup" app and enter "https://teamup.com/ksdy6morjwhdeae3dx"

 In addition to our Club events, there are also a wide variety of competitive and fun events (invitational tournaments, mixed events etc...) taking place at other clubs around the city and the region that might be of interest to you.
 Notices are posted in the locker rooms, on the notice boards outside the locker rooms and on the website, so be sure to check these out from time to time and sign up early.

-Sr. League: The CGCC Senior League runs every Wednesday morning at 9:00am (changes to 930am in the month of September - please consult the events calendar for more details) and include monthly luncheons which are held the the 1st or 2nd Wednesday of each month.
+Sr. League: The CGCC Senior League runs every Wednesday morning at 9:00am and include monthly luncheons which are held the the 1st or 2nd Wednesday of each month (see calendar for exact dates).
 The league is a non-competitive league for our senior members and invites participants of all skill levels to join in each week.
 Please sign up for each week in advance to allow us to schedule tee-times accordingly.

 Men's League: Mens League runs every Wednesday evening at 6:00pm and includes 9 holes of golf with cart.
 A league membership is required and can be purchased at a discounted member rate.
 The league is a non-competitive league which consists of weekly games for all skill levels.
 Following a great round of golf, all men are invited to join each other for dinner following their round while prizing for the evening is drawn.